r-Techsupport/rTS_Wiki/docs/learning/Computing-101.md

 ## Shutting down your computer
 You've had a nice game with your friends and want to go to bed, so *you shut down your computer*

-You can do this by hitting the start button, from there hit the power icon and select *shut down*.
+You can do this by hitting the start button, from there hit the power icon and press the *shut down option*.

+Alternatively, you can shut down through CMD by typing and entering `shutdown /s`.
+This will act as if you pressed the shut down option.

 ## Rebooting
 Sometimes as the user you will run into an issue with your computer.
 Before reaching out for help try a reboot to see if that fixes the issue.